MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 * Require user to sign in again (via Azure AD)

+For more information about remediating threats from apps, see [Governing connected apps](governance-actions.md).

 ## Protect AWS in real time

 Review our [best practices](best-practices.md#secure-collaboration-with-external-users-by-enforcing-real-time-session-controls) for securing collaboration with external users by enforcing real-time session controls.